baojianzhou/graph-sto-iht/readme.txt

+This repository is only for reproducing our experimental results.
+Try https://github.com/baojianzhou/sparse-learn if you interested in our algorithm.

 ------------------------------------------------------------------------------
 Thank you for taking the time to review our code and datasets.
 This readme.txt describes how to run GraphStoIHT and all baselines.
 The folder